snowch/linear_algebra/README.md

 The material presented in this document is adapted from "Understanding Linear Algebra" by David Austin, a professor of mathematics at Grand Valley State University.
 The original work is available at understandinglinearalgebra.org.

 ---

+Study Notes for Understanding Linear Algebra © 2024 by Chris Snow is licensed under CC BY 4.0

+---